Covariant form factors for spin-1 particles: Electromagnetic form factors and results

-As explored recently in \cite{deMelo2012,deMelo2019}, the choice to use the formulation above, is due to the fact that the prescription from the reference \cite{Grach1984}, eliminates among all possible combinations of the four matrix elements of the current electromagnetic, $I^{+}_{m'm}$, the component $I^{+}_{00}$, this is very important, because, this component of the electromagnetic current is responsible for the appearance of the zero mode, or non-valence contribuitions to the electromagnetic current; since the expressions above, for the electromagnetic form factors, for spin-1 particles, given exactly the same results compared with the equal time calculations.
+As recently explored in Refs. \cite{deMelo2012,deMelo2019}, the adoption of the aforementioned formulation stems from the prescription detailed in \cite{Grach1984}.
+This prescription elegantly eliminates the $I^{+}_{00}$ component from the possible combinations of the four matrix elements of the electromagnetic current, denoted by $I^{+}_{m'm}$.
+This elimination is crucial because the $I^{+}_{00}$ component is responsible for the emergence of zero modes, which represent nonvalence contributions to the electromagnetic current.
+Notably, the expressions derived for the electromagnetic form factors of spin-1 particles using this approach yield results that are in exact agreement with equal-time calculations when employing the plus component of the electromagnetic current \cite{deMelo2012,deMelo2019}.

-However, as we can see in Fig.~\ref{pfig10}, even using the prescription by Inna Grach et al., the minus component of the electromagnetic current, with the ligh-front approach, the results differ from the instantaneous form, that is, we have zero modes or non-valence mode contributions for the calculation of the electromagnetic form factors, in case we use the minus component of the electromagnetic current, other words, the valence sector is not enough to extract the electromagnetic form factors for spin-1 particles with the minus component of the electromagnetic current.
-When we add for the the matrix elements the minus component of the electromagnetic current, these non-valence terms, and or zero modes, we restore the covariance, and it can be verified, the both components of electromagnetic current produce the same results.
+However, as we can see in Fig.~\ref{pfig10}, even using the prescription by Inna Grach {\it et al.}, with the minus component of the electromagnetic current in the light-front approach, the results differ from the instantaneous form, that is, we have zero modes or nonvalence mode contributions for the calculation of the electromagnetic form factors, in case we use the minus component of the electromagnetic current; in other words, the valence sector is not enough to extract the electromagnetic form factors for spin-1 particles with the minus component of the electromagnetic current.
+When we add for the matrix elements the minus component of the electromagnetic current, these nonvalence terms, and or zero modes, we restore the covariance, and it can be verified, the both components of electromagnetic current produce the same results.

+For spin-one particles, such as the deuteron \cite{Carlson1997bs,Gilman2001}, the charge electromagnetic form factor of the $\rho$-meson exhibits a zero, indicating a change in sign \cite{Cardarelli1995,deMelo1997,Roberts2011,Pitschmann2012}.
+In this work, this zero is found to be approximately $Q^2_{zero} \sim 3~\text{GeV}^2$ (as illustrated in Fig.~\ref{pfig10}), where the charge electromagnetic form factor vanishes, $G_0(Q^2_{zero}) = 0$.
+This analysis considers the plus and minus components of the electromagnetic current calculated within the instant form framework.

+Notably, as depicted in the figure for the charge electromagnetic form factor, $G_0(Q^2)$, the light-front calculation employing the plus component of the electromagnetic current and the prescription of Grach et al.~\cite{Grach1984,deMelo1997} yields numerically equivalent results to equal-time calculations.
+This equivalence arises because this specific prescription ensures that zero-modes, or nonvalence contributions, do not contribute to the electromagnetic current \cite{deMelo2012,deMelo2019}.